You're Very Good At What You Do.

 Each session focuses on what you're actually doing to attract clients right now: where conversations begin, where they stall, and what tends to happen next.

-What makes this work different
+What makes this different

 This is not about importing tactics designed for someone else's business.
 The emphasis is on judgement, proportion, and fit rather than formula.